Do I need a cover letter? Is it important? What if the job offer doesn’t require a cover letter? Read this guide to find out all you need to know.

 Here’s the thing—recruiters don’t sit down to have a relaxed, pleasant read of your cover letter.
 They scan.

-There’s a good chance that if a hiring manager sees “To Whom it May Concern” at the top of their cover letter, they’ll automatically toss it, thinking that you’ve sent them some generic “hire me” garbage.
+There’s a good chance that if a hiring manager sees “To Whom It May Concern” at the top of their cover letter, they’ll automatically toss it, thinking that you’ve sent them some generic “pls hire me” note.

 To avoid that, try these tips to find a name to add to your cover letter salutation:

 - Scan the job ad if there isn’t a name or title listed.
 Check the email you need to send your application to, sometimes there’s a name there.

 - Read through the company’s “about us” or “our team” pages to see if there’s someone there who already works in or leads the department you want to get into.